July 10, 2019 – July 12, 2019, All Day

 Overview of NFFF Training/Fire Hero Learning Network

-The National Fallen Firefighters Foundation offers an extensive array of free and easily accessible training that can be integrated into cadet programs.
+The NFFF offers an extensive array of free and easily accessible training that can be integrated into cadet programs.
 This presentation will introduce the wide variety of programs available through the online Fire Hero Learning Network platform or as classroom trainings, which can be used to augment curricula and reinforce promoting culture of safety within the fire service.

 - School Daze: Outside Problems in the Classroom